shuai-xu/flink/docs/quickstart/setup_quickstart.md

 $ ./bin/stop-cluster.sh
 {% endhighlight %}

+## Run on Yarn
+The above example shows how to run a flink job on standalone cluster.
+If you want to run on yarn, please refer to the [Yarn Quickstart]({{ site.baseurl }}/ops/deployment/yarn_setup.html#quickstart).

 ## Next Steps

 Check out some more [examples]({{ site.baseurl }}/examples) to get a better feel for Flink's programming APIs.
 When you are done with that, go ahead and read the [streaming guide]({{ site.baseurl }}/dev/datastream_api.html).